A counselling service for the Leeds and Wetherby area.

 Perhaps right now you're going through something that's just too big to untangle alone, or maybe you feel you've got stuck and don't know how to move on from here.
 In my counselling practice I aim to create a sanctuary for my clients to retreat to within their present life, to come to a deeper clarity and discover new ways to move forward.

-My model of therapy is theoretically aligned with Acceptance and Commitment Therapy (a 3rd wave CBT), supported by humanistic and existential approaches.
-But each therapy is unique and I liken this to a journey - from where you were, to where you are, to where you're heading.
+I am a pluralistic therapist which means that I offer a therapeutic approach which is bespoke to you, and also one that we envisage together.
+I have particular theoretical interests in existentialism, Acceptance and Commitment Therapy (a 3rd wave CBT), psychodynamic and humanistic approaches.
+Each therapy is unique and I liken this to a journey - from where you were, to where you are, to where you're heading.
 My practice is change oriented - together we can plot a course.
 And central to my approach is that I accept you for who you are, and you may find that your knowledge of who you are, and how you are out there in the world, becomes clearer during therapy.

 I can offer therapy for those struggling with depression, anxiety, family issues, feelings of aloneness, low self-esteem, bereavement and loss, physical symptoms and other health issues, spiritual concerns and the search for meaning.